Stuycs-K/p03-final-09f-wus-lij/PROPOSAL.md

 Allocating Memory, Sockets, Processes, Signals
 ### Breakdown
   - Set up basic sockets and handshake between 2 players
-  - send a game back & forth.
+  - Wait for a player to initiate
+  - Play the game and end the game

 <!-- (CHANGE THIS!!!!!) -->